-It is common to hear about people who go to court because of one land/property dispute or the other in Nigeria.
-Often times, it is a case of two individuals claiming rights to a particular property.
-One of the mistakes people make when making property transactions is not getting the necessary documents that transfer ownership to them.
-Buying a land or property goes beyond just making payments, there is need have the required documents for property transfer – from the seller to the buyer – in order to avoid unnecessary cases with other people or the government.
+Buying a Land or a House goes beyond just making payments, there is a need to have the required documents for property transfer – from the seller to the buyer – in order to avoid unnecessary cases with others or the government.

 CHECK: MINI FLAT FOR RENT IN OGBA